Nutrition 101: Niacin | Food List

 What Does Niacin Do?

 All B vitamins help release energy from carbohydrates, protein, and fat in food.
-B complex vitamins are also needed for healthy skin, hair, eyes, and liver.
-They also help the nervous system function properly.
-Niacin helps the body make various sex and stress-related hormones and helps to improve blood circulation and nerve functions.
-Niacin has also been shown to regulate appetite.
+B complex vitamins are also needed for healthy skin, hair, eyes, and liver3.
+They also help the nervous system function properly4.
+Niacin helps the body make various sex and stress-related hormones5 and helps to improve blood circulation and nerve functions.
+Niacin has also been shown to regulate appetite6.

 It is rare for individuals in developed countries to acquire a niacin deficiency, as it is easy to meet the body’s needs through diet.
 However, alcoholism can lead to a deficiency.
 Inadequate intake of niacin through diet can lead to pellagra, a deficiency disease characterized by diarrhea, dermatitis, dementia, and even death.